-Ibero-American Film Festival at Lafayette College
+Ibero American Film Festival at Lafayette College

-Every Thursday at 6pm
+Every Wednesday at 6pm

 Landis Cinema, William C. Buck Hall (Williams Arts Campus)

 1) Parallel Mothers (2021) / Pedro Almodóvar / Spain / 123 mins

 Pre-screening snacks starting at 5:30 PM in Landis Cinema lobby

 Starring Penélope Cruz in what could be the best performance of her career, Pedro Almodovar’s Parallel Mothers is an unabashed story of cascading twists and turns, thickening complications, and high family drama.